Home Design Gets Warmer

-Warm metals are making a resurgence in updated Kitchens and Baths.
-After seeing several years of exclusively polished nickel, satin chrome and stainless steel finishes throughout the home, unlaquered brass, natural copper, and other “living finishes” like oil rubbed bronze are re-entering the design world.
+Warm metals are making a resurgence in home design.
+Especially updated Kitchens and Baths.
+After seeing several years of exclusively polished nickel, satin chrome and stainless steel finishes throughout the home, unlacquered brass, natural copper, and other “living finishes” like oil rubbed bronze are re-entering the design world.
 Shown in this JWH Kitchen, a hammered copper apron front sink is contrasted with a satin nickel wall mount faucet and hardware, and complimented with oil-rubbed bronze pulls on the chopping block cabinet.

-These warmer metals combine beautifully with both warm and color backdrop colors, offer a clean and subtle look against both light and dark cabinetry, and provide good durability.
-The ease and natural appearance of warmer metals, offer a beautiful contrast to lighter marbles and rich quartz surfaces alike.
+These warmer metals combine beautifully with both warm and color backdrop colors.
+This offers a clean and subtle look against both light and dark cabinetry, and provide good durability.
+The ease and natural appearance of warmer metals offer a beautiful contrast to lighter marbles and rich quartz surfaces alike.